Kevin Newman Player Props: Reds vs. Pirates

 - Newman hit .274 with 18 doubles, two triples, two home runs and 16 walks.

-- Logging a plate appearance in 78 games a season ago, he hit just two home runs.
+- Logging a plate appearance in 78 games a season ago, he hit only two dingers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.